jmerc141/batterypy/README.md

 # batterypy
-Get battery information from wmi (only on windows)
+GUI for battery information from wmi (only on windows)

 Requires wmi module
 (pip install wmi)